YkeSmit1/TOSR/README.md

 - Make sure .Net Core 3.1 is installed.
 - Install nuget packages newtonsoft and xunit.

-How to run
+How to run without building
+- Make sure .Net Core 3.1 is installed.
+- Download the artifacts directory from GitHub
 - Download cards.dll and copy it to the outputdirectory.
-- Copy Tosr.db3 to the outputdirectory.